 What Kenneth believes in is gun safety, not gun control.
 It is important that we as a nation ensure that those with severe mental health issues who are considered a danger to themselves or others are unable to gain access to firearms and to do what can be done to prevent registered felons from gaining access to them as well.
 Mental health is an issue in and of itself which needs heavy consideration, both when determining what conditions warrant restricting access to firearms and which do not.
 This is a complex issue that requires multiple methods towards addressing it.
 It is highly important, though that the second amendment is protected and the rights of mentally stable, law abiding citizens to possess firearms is never infringed.

-Kenneth Morgan is a young liberal republican.
-His stances on social issues are generally center left on the political compass while fiscally he is right of center.
-He dislikes modern outrage culture and tries to work hard and be ethical in both words and actions.
+Kenneth Morgan is a young moderate republican.
+His stances are socially centrist and fiscally conservative.
+He dislikes modern outrage culture and tries to work hard and be ethical in both his words and actions.
 His family taught him the values of honor and commitment from a young age, and the military reinforced both those values further.
-He will stay true to his belief systems and values in Washington, and work to do the most good for the people of southern and southeastern Ohio.
+Having served in Afghanistan and surviving an IED blast, he understands the values of maintaining a strong military presence around the world.
+However, Kenneth is against regime change wars and does not wish to send our troops to fight wars that our politicians were too lazy to attempt to prevent in the first place.

 Comment below to share your opinion on this issue with us.